Land Rover maintenance: cost, plans and service schedule

 Land Rover repair costs

-The need for specialized labor and parts also applies to Land Rover repair costs.
+The need for specialized labor and components also applies to Land Rover repair costs.
 (This rule of thumb is true for most luxury brands.)
 However, calculating an exact number for how much you can expect to spend on repairs is tricky.

 For broader applications, RepairPal’s data-driven approach works well, but accurately predicting what will go wrong on a given vehicle over its lifetime is much harder, with a much higher margin of error.

-The best approach is often just to be aware of common problems for your vehicle and budget accordingly.
+The best approach is just to be aware of common problems for your vehicle and budget accordingly.
 (Every make comes with its own setbacks, and Land Rovers are certainly no exception.)

 It’s tough to anticipate what will go wrong with newer model years because they haven’t been on the market long enough for word to get around.